 What to look for when shopping for a new CVIS

-Cardiovascular operations often suffer from being a hybrid of multiple systems, out dated technology and disparate silos of data.
+Cardiovascular operations often suffer from being a hybrid of multiple systems, outdated technology and disparate silos of data.
 Many healthcare providers are seeking to modernize their cardiovascular departments with a cardiovascular information system (CVIS), allowing transformation across people, process, organization and technology facets.
 A successfully implemented CVIS solution allows organizations to modernize and optimize the cardiovascular service line.
-Breaking down the advantages into terms and next steps you can discuss with your executive suite is essential and will allow you to analyze potential vendor’s offerings and organizational gaps as you move from your legacy environment to the "new vision."
-Consider the following benefits and features as you develop a comprehensive road map for your future cardiovascular operations and services:
+Breaking down the advantages into terms and next steps you can discuss with your executive suite is essential and will allow you to analyze potential vendors’ offerings and organizational gaps as you move from your legacy environment to the “new vision.”
+Consider the following benefits and features as you develop a comprehensive road map for your future cardiovascular operations and services.

 No matter how fast or how hard staff works in the department to increase productivity and performance, they can only go as fast as their legacy technology allows them.
-If the technology solution has silos of data/imaging, the staff and cardiologists will always have to physically move to a different workstation or try to query/retrieve this information for another source — this takes more essential time.
+If the technology solution has silos of data/imaging, the staff and cardiologists will always have to physically move to a different workstation or try to query/retrieve this information for another source — taking more essential time.
 When the procedural information is entered by the user, the silo technology further demands redundancy due to lack of interoperability.
-That type of workflow is inefficient and is no longer acceptable in today’s competitive healthcare environment, which is increasingly demanding increased productivity with fewer resources.
+That type of workflow is inefficient and no longer acceptable in today’s competitive healthcare environment, which is increasingly demanding greater productivity with fewer resources.

 Streamlined Patient Care

 Patient care is beginning to evolve outside of a single hospital.
 Organizations need to consider implementation of technology that not only streamlines workflow within one cardiology department, but creates a continuum of care across multiple departments, systems and organizations.
-Such technologies as vendor neutral archives (VNA) coupled with a CVIS, allow organizations to consolidate all of their data/imaging into a single enterprise managing solution and distribute this vital information to all treating physicians; whether you are a cardiologist looking at an ECG, a cardiac electrophysiologist working on retrieving prior ablation data for an electrophysiology study or an emergency department physician viewing a chest X-ray, everyone is treating the patient from one data/imaging source of truth.
+Such technologies as vendor-neutral archives (VNA), coupled with a CVIS, allow organizations to consolidate all of their data/imaging into a single enterprise managing solution and distribute this vital information to all treating physicians; whether you are a cardiologist looking at an ECG, a cardiac electrophysiologist working on retrieving prior ablation data for an electrophysiology study or an emergency department physician viewing a chest X-ray, everyone is treating the patient from one data/imaging source of truth.
 This type of environment streamlines the treatment process in today’s healthcare and strategically sets the organizations for the value-based reimbursement model.

 Image/Cardiology Asset Accessibility